-- A. Prior to commencement of construction, the applicant or his/her representative shall contact the Planning Director and request that a preconstruction conference be scheduled.
+- E. Prior to commencement of construction, the applicant or his/her representative shall contact the Planning Director and request that a preconstruction conference be scheduled.
 Upon receipt of such a request, the Planning Director shall promptly schedule a preconstruction conference, which shall be attended by the Planning Director, the Town Engineer, the owner or owner's representative, the contractor and other parties invited by the owner, Planning Director or Town Engineer.
-At the time of the pre-construction conference, the Town Engineer shall review applicable Town construction requirements and procedures with attendees and confirm that all items prerequisite to the commencement of construction have been satisfied. - B. During the construction period, the Town Engineer shall serve as the Planning Board's field representative observing and reporting to the Planning Director on the progression of the work.
+At the time of the pre-construction conference, the Town Engineer shall review applicable Town construction requirements and procedures with attendees and confirm that all items prerequisite to the commencement of construction have been satisfied. - F. During the construction period, the Town Engineer shall serve as the Planning Board's field representative observing and reporting to the Planning Director on the progression of the work.
 During this period, the Town Engineer shall promptly report to the Planning Director and the owner any perceived construction defect or deviation from the terms of the approval of approved project plans.
-In such instances, the Town Engineer may also offer recommendations for the remedy of such defects or deviations. - C. The Town Engineer shall periodically invoice the Planning Department for services during the course of construction; and the Planning Department shall in turn require the owner to reimburse the Board for such costs.
+In such instances, the Town Engineer may also offer recommendations for the remedy of such defects or deviations. - G. The Town Engineer shall periodically invoice the Planning Department for services during the course of construction; and the Planning Department shall in turn require the owner to reimburse the Board for such costs.
 In the event the owner fails to reimburse in a timely manner for the cost associated with the Town Engineer's services, the Planning Director may issue a stop work order which shall not be withdrawn until the Planning Department has been reimbursed in full for the Town Engineer's services.
-In the event an owner fails to reimburse the Planning Department for the Town Engineer's services, the Town of Pelham may call upon any performance guarantee given by the owner to satisfy such costs. - D. If during the construction, changes in the design of those improvements specified on an approved site plan are proposed, the owner shall notify the Town Engineer in advance of proceeding with the same.
+In the event an owner fails to reimburse the Planning Department for the Town Engineer's services, the Town of Pelham may call upon any performance guarantee given by the owner to satisfy such costs. - H. If during the construction, changes in the design of those improvements specified on an approved site plan are proposed, the owner shall notify the Town Engineer in advance of proceeding with the same.
 Upon receipt of a request for a design change, the Planning Director, in concert with the Town Engineer shall make a determination as to whether or not the request represents a significant change in the approved plans and specifications.
 If the Planning Director makes the determination that a requested change is significant, the owner shall not proceed to make such change without the approval of the Planning Board.
 If the Planning Director makes the determination that the requested change represents a minor field change which will not adversely affect the outcome of the work and will not cause a departure from the requirements of the approved project plans or these Regulations, the Planning Director may approve the same.
-In instances where there is any uncertainty on the part of the Planning Director shall defer decision on approval of the requested change to the Planning Director shall defer decision on approval of the requested change to the Planning Board. - E. Town inspections at construction sites will be conducted as needed and do not require advance notice.
-Any deficiencies noted at the time of inspection must be addressed and/or repaired within 24-hours of in-person or written notification.
-The Town will provide the landowner a copy of all inspections performed within 7-days from the day of the inspection.
-Corrective actions must be documented and accepted by the Town.
+In instances where there is any uncertainty on the part of the Planning Director as to whether or not a requested change is significant, the Planning Director shall defer decision on approval of the requested change to the Planning Board.